Bruce Phillips

 System change still starts with people:

-• social change spreads through networks (“convince three people… then they convince three…”)
+• Social change spreads through networks (“Convince three people… then they convince three…”)

-• public pressure and campaigns can shift corporate behaviour
+• Public pressure and campaigns can shift corporate behaviour

 AI: energy, water, and misinformation